Understanding the Performance of Learning Precoding Policy with GNN and CNNs

-For a given DNN, the upper bound of the approximation error is smaller when learning a smoother target function, as proved in \cite{poggio2017and}.
-On the other hand, for a given target function, the approximation error can be reduced by improving the expressive capability of the DNN \cite{poggio2017and}, but simply enlarging the DNN scale (i.e., using wider and deeper DNN) will increase the estimation error \cite{anthony1999neural}, as illustrated in Fig. \ref{fig_est_appr}(b).
+For a given DNN, the approximation error is smaller when learning a smoother target function, as proved in \cite{yarotsky2017error}.
+On the other hand, for a given target function, the approximation error can be reduced by improving the expressive capability of the DNN \cite{devore2021neural} through, e.g., enlarging the scale of the DNN (i.e., using wider and deeper DNN).

 For a given DNN, the estimation error can be reduced by enlarging the training set.
 On the other hand, for a given number of training samples, one can reduce the estimation error by reducing the hypothesis space of a DNN, and a straightforward way is to reduce the width and depth of the DNN with a specific architecture.

 This indicates that there is a trade-off between the approximation error and the estimation error when adjusting the scale of a DNN.
 Specifically, if a DNN with larger scale is used for learning a policy with a training set, its expressive capability is stronger and thus the approximation error is smaller, which however enlarges the hypothesis space and leads to a higher estimation error, as illustrated in Fig. \ref{fig_est_appr}(b).

 To deal with this issue, one can impose policy-matched inductive biases to the architecture of a DNN, which also affects its hypothesis space, in addition to the scale.
 Then, a better trade-off can be achieved, as shown in Fig.~\ref{fig_est_appr}(c) and as to be further explained in Section \ref{subsec_rib}.